Each endurance event will be undertaken by one of the founding members of W4L.

 Security and Logistics

-James and his team will provide, on a rotational basis, all the security and support that Nick and his guest walkers will need, from wild animals, such as lion, buffalo, and hippo, to armed poachers.
+James and his team will provide, on a rotational basis, all the security and support that Nick and his guest walkers will need, from wild animals, such as lion, buffalo, elephant, and hippo, to armed poachers.

 Jacob founded and chairs the Young Entrepreneurs Business Forum (YEBF), an organisation that seeks to help young people access economic opportunities.
 With YEBF he has organised a number of conferences and concerts to raise awareness on the challenges youth face in business and how these can be overcome.
 He has also managed affairs for the band Victor Kunonga and Peace.